 We will arrive at a directory structure of

-For Linux, the commands to do so are as follows:
+For macOS and Linux, the commands to do so are as follows:

-# Mac and Linux $ cd ~ $ mkdir -p projects/quick_tutorial cd projects/quick_tutorial
+# macOS and Linux cd ~ mkdir -p projects/quick_tutorial cd projects/quick_tutorial

 In the above figure, your user home directory is represented by

 a general convention not specific to Pyramid that many developers use.
 Windows

 c:\ as the location for